Writers Residency Grants

 - the writers may be in residence at the theatre or off-site (e.g. in New York City working with a rep from the member theatre)

-- the writers need to be actively working on the musical and that work should be reflected in the reading, workshop or production
+- the writers need to be actively working on the musical and that work should be reflected in the culminating project

 - the writers must be paid a stipend, honorarium, royalty and/or per diem, on top of necessary housing and travel